Microos/py-faster-rcnn-data-interface-generator/README.md

  **notice that**

- Please notice that, the tool will do everything automatically for you except overwritting the `factory.py` file.
+ Please notice that, the tool will do everything automatically for you except overwriting the `factory.py` file.

  In case of changing the `factory.py` file without any backup, the tool will not overwrite it but create a new `<idname>_factory.py` file for you.